9 Early Signs of Bed Bugs

 If your body is having an adverse reaction to the presence of bed bugs, you may start to itch.
 Bed bugs are more likely to bite you in areas where your skin is out and unprotected by layers of clothing.

-Thus their usual bite areas would be in the upper body, as this is the part of your body most exposed while you are asleep.
+Thus their usual bite areas would be in the upper body, as this is part of your body most exposed while you are asleep.

 So look out for any irritation in your skin in recent times.
 The irritation could be a mere mild itch, but it could also be a burning sensation that is very bothersome in some cases.

-2. Their distinct odor
+2. Their Distinct Odour

-Another one of the first signs that should be noticed before it’s too late is the typical odor of bed bugs.
+Another one of the first signs that should be noticed before it’s too late is the typical odour of bed bugs.
 Any unusual smell that was not there before is usually the first sign in most infestation cases.
 The severity of the smell depends on how many bed bugs are currently infesting the place.

 At first, when there are just a few bugs, the smell may be easily missed.
 But as the number of bed bugs increases in the count, it becomes almost impossible to ignore their characteristic smell.